carpentries/workshop_administrators/amy_manual.md

 * View existing events

+* Enter in a completely new event
+* Create event based on workshop request
-* Create a new event
+* Merge a new event record into an existing record

 * Create a new person